AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 2. Call the `pwn()` and the owner of the Delegation will be changed.
 Note: change the gas limit to a higher value since the recommended gas limit in the metamask is not sufficient for this challenge.
 ##### Takeaway from Ethernaut
-Usage of delegatecall is particularly risky and has been used as an attack vector on multiple historic hacks.
+The usage of `delegatecall` is particularly risky and has been used as an attack vector on multiple historic hacks.
 With it, your contract is practically saying "here, -other contract- or -other library-, do whatever you want with my state".
 Delegates have complete access to your contract's state.
 The delegatecall function is a powerful feature, but a dangerous one, and must be used with extreme care.\
 Please refer to the [The Parity Wallet Hack Explained](https://blog.openzeppelin.com/on-the-parity-wallet-multisig-hack-405a8c12e8f7) article for an accurate explanation of how this idea was used to steal 30M USD.

 # 7. Force